-This is where you’ll need that oversized plastic water filter wrench.
-Some people encounter difficulty during this step, and there are two main causes for this.
+It’s time to use that oversized plastic water filter wrench.
+Some people struggle during this step, for two main reasons.

-The first is that the water filter was overtightened previously during its installation.
+The first reason is that the water filter was previously overtightened during its installation.

-Some water filter systems, especially the more expensive ones, are equipped with a red button.
-This button is designed to release pressure from the unit easily.
-If you have one, depress the button and see if any water trapped in the immediate system is released.
-This may solve your problem.
+Some water filter systems, especially more expensive ones, are equipped with a red button.
+This button easily releases pressure from the unit.
+If you have one, press the button and see if any water trapped in the system is released.
+This could solve your problem.

-If you’re still having difficulty opening the canister, reach for that strap wrench you set aside.
+If you are still having trouble opening the canister, grab your strap wrench.
 You don’t want to risk breaking your water filter wrench by applying too much pressure.

-Hard water can leave calcium deposits behind that make screwing and unscrewing the filter challenging.
+Hard water can leave calcium deposits that make screwing and unscrewing the filter more difficult.
 Carefully clean away the deposits during the filter change to prevent future problems.

 6. Assess the Filter and Clean the Housing

-Once the water filter is detached, get a good look at the housing and the inner filter.
-Dump any water currently in the housing into the bucket you’ve been using.
-Inspect that water for large pieces of debris or sediment.
+Once the water filter is detached, take a good look at the housing and the inner filter.
+Pour any water currently in the housing into your bucket.
+Inspect the water for any large pieces of debris or sediment.

 After inspecting the water, turn to the filter.
-Hopefully, you’ve been maintaining your water filter properly and swapping out old filters for new ones.
+Hopefully, you have been maintaining your water filter properly and replacing the filters when necessary.

-Your filter works by pulling water from the outside, in.
-The bulk of your debris should be on the outside of the filter.
-Note any debris found inside the filtered water area as this can indicate problems within your home’s pipes.
+Your filter works when water flows into it.
+The bulk of the debris should be on the outside of the filter.
+Any debris found in the filtered water area could suggest a problem with your home’s pipes.

-While some sand and sediment are normal, larger chunks of debris aren’t, and may call for a visit from a professional.
+While a small amount of sand and sediment is normal, larger chunks of debris aren’t, and could call for a visit from a professional plumber.

 Check Before You Change